-To guarantee a minimum blackout for very important people (e.g. emergency user) the registration of such people can be prioritized.
+To guarantee a minimum blackout for very important people (for example, emergency user) the registration of such people can be prioritized.
 Therefore a special user attribute VIP (very important person) is introduced.
-The corresponding option is set in the SIP tab of the DECT phone Detail Panel (see page 178).
+The corresponding option is set in the SIP tab of the DECT phone Detail Panel (see 7.12.4).

-8.20.6 MONITORING THE SIP REGISTRATION STATUS
+9.20.6 MONITORING THE SIP REGISTRATION STATUS